 Over the years, courts have broken down negligence into various elements.
 Some of these are:

-It is very difficult to estimate how long a common law claim will take.
+It is very difficult to estimate how long a claim for further compensation will take.
 The claim may only be brought after the injury is stabilised (at a minimum, you need to wait at least 12 months from your date of injury), and the medical evidence is gathered.

 From this time, the duration varies and is dependent on factors including whether the Victorian WorkCover Authority (WorkSafe) rejects or accepts the serious injury application, the complexity of the case, and whether the case settles prior to litigation.